-A potentially disruptive condition was noted during the inspection at the contact water management area located at the east end and within the limits of Module 2.
+Another potentially disruptive condition was noted during the inspection at the contact water management area located at the east end and within the limits of Module 2.
 The contact water management area is functioning as designed and has continued to accumulate CCR.
 The accumulated CCR in this area should be removed.
 When CCR is allowed to accumulate in this area, the accumulated CCR could impede the flow of contact water into the leachate/surface water pond or allow the release of CCR into the leachate/surface water pond.

-The accumulated CCR and recommended maintenance in this area was discussed with plant staff at the time of the inspection.
-According to plant staff, the COL facility was going to address the situation immediately.
+SCS discussed the accumulated CCR and recommended maintenance in this area with plant staff at the time of the inspection.
+One method of minimizing the accumulation of CCR/sediment in critical areas discussed with plant staff was installing sediment sock or similar erosion controls across the management area.
+According to plant staff, the COL facility was going to address the situation.